mariuszdotnet/brain-scratchpad/README.md

-# Brain Sscratchpad
+# Brain Scratchpad
-Notes and links to useful resource for lengterm memory retention.
+Notes and links to useful resources for longterm memory retention.